• Skip to content

 That’s when the Holy Spirit revealed truth.

 You must be willing to consider whether legalism has infected you and your church.
-Here are a few questions to ask yourself which can help determine whether your church is fostering legalism.
+Here are a few questions to ask yourself that can help determine whether your church is fostering legalism.

-9. This list has made you very uncomfortable, angry or indignant and you want to start defending yourself or your congregation—with Bible verses.
+- This list has made you very uncomfortable, angry, or indignant and you want to start defending yourself or your congregation—with Bible verses.

 At this point you might be thinking I’m suggesting preachers and teachers water down the gospel to please people and culture.
 That’s not it at all.